 Left Diamond | Health Hazard | Blue

 The higher the number, the more precautions someone must take when working with the chemical or dealing with an emergency.
 The numerical codes used in this section are broken down as follows:

-- Four – Level four chemicals can cause serious injury or death with even brief or limited exposure.
+- 4 – Level four chemicals can cause serious injury or death with even brief or limited exposure.
 Extreme precaution is necessary at this level.
 Personal protective equipment needs to be worn before working with this chemical or even the container that holds it.
 This is especially true during an emergency such as a chemical spill.

 Top Diamond | Flammability | Red

-The top diamond has a red background and lets people know whether the chemical being labeled is flammable.
+The red diamond on the top of the NFPA label is known as the fire diamond.
 Chemicals that cannot burn will have a zero in this diamond, and those that are extremely flammable will have a four.
 Most chemicals will have a rating somewhere in between.
 The number breakdown for this section is as follows:

-- Threee – Any material or chemical that can ignite under most ambient temperatures and has a flash point below 73 F, and also has a boiling point of at least 100 F.
+- 3 – In category three belongs the chemicals that will ignite under most ambient temperatures, has a flash point below 73°F, and has a boiling point of only 100°F.

-- Four – Items found in this category will readily burn and have a flash point that is below normal room temperatures (73 degrees).
+- 4 – Items found in this category will readily burn and have a flash point that is below normal room temperatures (73 degrees).
 These are the most dangerous and include chemicals like acetylene and propane.

 Right Diamond | Instability | Yellow